 Julie Nicaisse Jewellery

 Based in Belgium, Julie Nicaisse created her own brand after working for years for numerous designers and jewellery companies.
 Inspired by the beauty of nature, Julie transforms organic patterns, textures and shapes into eye-catching, affordable and wearable pieces.
 Julie Nicaisse Jewellery uses the finest precious metals and ensures the materials she uses are environmentally friendly.
 Whenever available, she uses fairtrade certified metals and recycled metals to create her contemporary pieces.
 Julie prefers to use traditional jewellery making techniques to make her pieces and is dedicated to providing unforgettable jewellery that leaves no impact or trace on the environment.
 Read Julie Nicaisse Jewellery’s interview here.

 Erin Cox Jewellery

-Based in Exeter, Erin Cox evokes the organic beauty of the coastal location surrounding her into her beautiful ocean-inspired jewelry.
+Based in Exeter, Erin Cox evokes the organic beauty of the coastal location surrounding her into her beautiful ocean-inspired jewellery.
 Erin Cox Jewellery proudly supports Fairtrade, using certified fairtrade gold that has been stamped with the fairtrade logo during hallmarking, to guarantee its quality and Erin Cox’s commitment to the cause.
 Erin Cox Jewellery uses ethically sourced gemstones and precious materials when creating her pieces.
-Alongside her eponymous jewelry brand, Erin Cox also owns and designs for Molten Wedding Rings, her company that specializes in wedding jewelry.
-Molten Wedding Rings also supports Fairtrade and creates raw, organic and ethical gold and platinum wedding rings, perfect for those who want a timeless piece of jewelry with a modern twist.
+Alongside her eponymous jewellery brand, Erin Cox also owns and designs for Molten Wedding Rings, her company that specialises in wedding jewellery.
+Molten Wedding Rings also supports Fairtrade and creates raw, organic and ethical gold and platinum wedding rings, perfect for those who want a timeless piece of jewellery with a modern twist.

 Jewellery Design Marie-Benedicte